evancz/guide.elm-lang.org/README.md

   - Reliable time-travel debugging.
   - ...

-So yeah, functional programming is interesting and cool, but the premise of Elm is **the core concepts of functional programming are extremely *useful*.** So my goal with this language is to strip away all the silly words and mystery surrounding functional programming and finally make a language in the ML-family that is easy to learn and *use*.
+Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
+No combination of JS libraries can ever give you this.
+So Elm is a functional language because I think this is how we end up with a language that is easier and more fun to use.

 ## Goals